etienne-p/UnityMorphologicalAntialiasing/README.md

 ## Implementation

 The technique is implemented as a `ScriptableRendererFeature` named `MorphologicalAntialiasing`.
 It uses one pass named `MorphologicalAntialiasingPass`.
 It uses 3 shaders, one for each of the 3 full-screen steps.
-Those are very close to the examples provided in the book (except maybe for edge detection), only adapted for integration with Unity/URP.
+Those are very close to the examples provided in the book (except maybe for edge detection and edge search), only adapted for integration with Unity/URP.
 Shaders are split in a `.shader` and `.hlsl` file.
 This lets us separate shaderlab properties and classic shader code.
 It also makes for cleaner code when implementing multiple passes.

 The technique uses a lookup texture storing pixel coverages for all handled patterns.
 We implemented the generation of this texture in `AreaLookup`.
 It is recalculated whenever **Max Distance** changes.
 We provide a simple `TestAreaLookup` component to test this lookup generation in isolation.